The ownership where individual supplies the total capital from his own wealth or from borrowed funds is

 Secrecy of Operations — Business secrets are confined to the owner, ensuring competitive advantage.

-Personal Touch — One-man control allows personal contacts with customers and employees, enabling better service and relationship building.
+Personal Touch — One-man control allows personal contacts with customers.

 Flexibility of Operations — The proprietor can quickly adapt the business to changing circumstances without legal formalities.